adyxax/www/content/docs/about-me.md

 ## Online presence

-I have a [Linkedin](https://www.linkedin.com/in/julien-dessaux-2124bb1b/) and a [twitter](https://twitter.com/adyxax) accounts that I don't use and that's it, you will not find me on other social networks.
-I just never saw the appeal.
+I have an activity pub account at [@adyxax@adyxax.org](https://fedi.adyxax.org/@adyxax) (a mastodon compatible self hosted instance).
+I also have a [Linkedin](https://www.linkedin.com/in/julien-dessaux-2124bb1b/) and a [twitter](https://twitter.com/adyxax) accounts that I do not use.

 I maintain this website to showcase some of my works and interests.
 You can also look at my [personal git server](https://git.adyxax.org/adyxax) or my [github](https://github.com/adyxax) which mirrors most of my repositories.
-I can usually be found on freenode's IRC servers.
+I can usually be found on oftc or libera IRC servers.

 ## Other interests